FranciscoLlobet/efm32-freertos-zig/README.md

 `MISO` is not affiliated with LEGIC Identsystems Ltd, the LEGIC XDK Secure Sensor Evaluation Kit, the Rust Foundation or the Rust Project.
 Furthermore, it's important to note that this codebase should not be used in use cases which have strict safety and/or availability requirements.

-## Design Philososphy

-Our primary aim with `MISO` is to maximize the use of library functions provided by established and respected sources.
-We take great care to ensure simplicity, and we focus on seamless integration of third-party libraries.
-Our goal is to build a potent yet easy-to-navigate system that leverages the potential of its underlying technology stack.

 ## What's inside?

 The current version of `MISO` boasts a set of features, including: